Installation

 On all Linux system, the LayoutEditor can be started from the terminal with the layout command.

 PyCell is a popular plug-in extension of the OpenAccess file format published by Synopsys (formerly Ciranova) and used by many iPDKs.
 The LayoutEditor has been tested to work with this extension.
 To enable PyCell, enable its option in the setup of the LayoutEditor.
 A PyCell installation will be detected and the correct OpenAccess version will be used.
 If a nondefault installation location of PyCell is used, please set the environment CNI_ROOT before starting LayoutEditor.
-OpenAccess and PyCell for Python2.6 will run on all modern Linux systems.
-PyCell for Python3.8 is currently not supported.
+Be aware that OpenAccess and PyCell is very version sensitive.
+The newest package might not be the best choice, as your PDK does not support it.
+Always check with you PDK which OpenAccess and Python version are required.
+By default the LayoutEditor will start with OPenAccess 22.50, which is the most common one for many PDKs.

 After a successful installation and activation inside the LayoutEditor, the "About OpenAccess" dialog inside the LayoutEditor will point to the PyCell installation.
 Installation problems will be reported inside this dialog as well.